KoR Teeth Whitening Summerfield

 Options for Making Teeth Whitening Affordable

 Since teeth whitening is elective cosmetic work, it’s seldom covered by dental insurance.
 Still, other ways exist to make the procedure affordable.
-Here at Magnolia Shores Family Dental, for example, we offer things like:
+Here at Magnolia Shores Dental, for example, we offer things like:

 • Membership Plans – For a low annual (or monthly) fee, our savings plans can give you a 10% discount on all non-preventive dental work.